bo-rc/cs241/The-Linux-Programming-Interface.md

 processes can immediately see the changes.

 ## 2.11 Signals
+Signals are often described as “software interrupts.”

+Each signal type is identified by a different integer, defined with symbolic names of the form `SIGxxxx`.

+Within the shell, the `kill` command can be used to send a signal to a process.
+The `kill()` system call provides the same facility within programs.

+In the interval between the time a signal is generated and the time it is delivered, a signal is said to be *pending* for a process.
+Normally, a pending signal is delivered as soon as the receiving process is next scheduled to run, or immediately if the process is already running.
+* it is also possible to block a signal by adding it to the process’s signal mask.
+If a signal is generated while it is blocked, it remains pending until it is later unblocked.

 ## 2.12 Threads
+One way of envisaging threads is as a set of processes that share the same virtual memory, as well as a range of other attributes.
+Each thread is executing the same program code and shares the same data area and heap.
+However, each thread has it own stack containing local variables and function call linkage information.

+Threads can communicate with each other via the global variables that they share.
+* with help from *condition variables* and *mutexes*.
+* Threads can also communicate with one another using the IPC and synchronization mechanisms.

+The primary advantages of using threads are that they make it easy to share data (via global variables) between cooperating threads and that some algorithms transpose more naturally to a multithreaded implementation than to a multiprocess implementation.
+Furthermore, a multithreaded application can transparently take advantage of the possibilities for parallel processing on multiprocessor hardware.

 ## 2.13 Process Groups and Shell Job Control
+A *session* is a collection of process groups ( jobs).
+All of the processes in a session have the same *session identifier*.
+A *session leader* is the process that created the session, and its process ID becomes the session ID.

 ## 2.14 Sessions, Controlling Terminals, and Controlling Processes
+Sessions are used mainly by job-control shells.

+Job-control shells provide commands for listing all jobs, sending signals to jobs, and moving jobs between the foreground and background.

 ## 2.15 Pseudoterminals

 ## 2.16 Date and Time
 ## 2.17 Client-Server Architecture
 ## 2.18 Realtime
+Traditional UNIX implementations are not realtime operating systems, although realtime variants have been devised.
+Realtime variants of Linux have also been created, and recent Linux kernels are moving toward full native support for realtime applications.

 ## 2.19 The /proc File System
+The `/proc` file system is a virtual file system that provides an interface to kernel data structures in a form that looks like files and directories on a file system.

 ## 2.20 Summary

 # Chapter 3: System Programming Concepts